MatthewWilletts/matthewwilletts.github.io/_posts/2021-1-27-Defending-VAEs-from-Adversarial-Attack.md

 VAEs are most commonly applied to image data.
 Other than a few toy experiments we will be concerned with images too.

-As dicussed in Doesch, (2016) and Kingma & Welling, (2019), VAEs are _latent variable models_: data is modelled as having been generated from a (small) number of latent (i.e., unobserved) highly explanatory quantities that between them neatly encapsulate the important facts about a given datapoint.
+Further, VAEs are _latent variable models_: data is modelled as having been generated from a (small) number of latent (i.e., unobserved) highly explanatory quantities that between them neatly encapsulate the important facts about a given datapoint.
 These models are useful as they enable us to explain, to compress, our datapoints using their inferred latent representatations, and also as they enable us to generate realistic `synthetic data'.

 VAEs are made of two halfs: first an _encoder_ that maps input data to a distribution over latent variables and second a _decoder_ that maps settings of the latent variables to a conditional distribution over data-space.